amills12/NutShell/README.md

 ```sh
 git clone https://github.com/amills12/NutShell.git
 ```
-2. Run Make
+2. Run Make to compile the project
 ```
 make
 ```
-3. In the Default Settings dialog box, click these tabs to install Android SDK platform packages and developer tools.
+3. Use the following command to run the shell
 ```sh
 ./nutshell
 ```